-Figure 1: 2006 Clean Snowmobile Team DESIGN STRATEGY The UW-P Clean Snowmobile Team's intent was to modify a snowmobile to provide a successful entry in the 2006 Clean Snowmobile Challenge.
+Figure 1: 2007 Clean Snowmobile Team DESIGN STRATEGY The UW-P Clean Snowmobile Team's intent was to modify a snowmobile to provide a successful entry in the 2007 Clean Snowmobile Challenge.
 The team has set out to meet the competition requirements for sound and emissions as well as maintaining the qualities desired in a production snowmobile by today's consumer standards.
 Design constraints and criteria relevant to the modifications made to the snowmobile are outlined in the report to follow.
 A complete set of the constraints and criteria are provided in the Clean Snowmobile Challenge competition rules [1].
-DESIGN CONSTRAINTS [1] - Modifications to the engine, including substitution of a different engine is allowed.
+DESIGN CONSTRAINTS [1] Modifications to the engine, including substitution of a different engine is allowed.
 Two-stroke, four-stroke, and rotary engines are allowed.
-Engine displacement is limited to 600 cc or less for two-stroke and rotary engines, 960 cc or less for four-stroke engines. - Snowmobiles must be fueled with a blend of 10% ethanol and 90% premium gasoline, 85% ethanol and 15% premium gasoline, or electricity.
-Fuel additives (with the exception of commercial two-stroke oil) are not permitted - The snowmobile must be propelled with a variable ratio belt transmission. - The modified snowmobile must also meet or exceed all applicable safety standards - The snowmobile's track may be replaced with a different track.
-The track must be a commercially available, one piece, molded rubber snowmobile track and cannot be modified. - Ski and ski suspension may be modified.
+Engine displacement is limited to 600 cc or less for two-stroke and rotary engines, 960 cc or less for four-stroke engines. - Snowmobiles must be fueled with ethanol fuel blends.
+The choices are E10 (nominally a blend of 10% ethanol and 90% premium gasoline) or E85 (nominally 85% ethanol and 15% premium gasoline).
+Refer to ASTM D5798-99 Standard Specifications for Fuel Ethanol for Automotive Spark Ignition Engines.
+Class 3 will be used at the Challenge (70% Ethanol).
+Note that E85 winter blend usually is blended with 70% to 79% ethanol to improve starting and running in the cold weather.
+All references to E85 in the rules imply winter blend E85 Class 3. - The snowmobile must be propelled with a variable ratio belt transmission. - The modified snowmobile must also meet or exceed all applicable safety standards - The snowmobile's track may be replaced with a different track.
+The track must be a commercially available, one piece, molded rubber snowmobile track and cannot be modified. - Ski and front suspension may be modified.
 However the snowmobile must remain ski steered, have at least six inches of suspension travel - The use of traction control devices such as ice grousers, or paddles is not allowed; however, studs are allowed.
 The team's first major decision was the use of a two-stroke engine because of the existing consumer confidence and the performance qualities of this engine.
 This engine selection meets most of the design criteria and goals.
 Strategy then focused on increasing the efficiency and power of the engine.
 Careful consideration was given to assure that these modifications did not exceed limitations set for emissions, noise, reliability and safety.
 DRIVELINE IMPROVEMENTS A large factor in driveline efficiency with a variable ratio belt transmission is tuning the clutches to transmit maximum power to the track.
 The effect of clutch tuning can be seen in the horsepower graphs, Figure 3 and Figure 4.
 The ideally tuned clutch set up should follow a path similar to that shown in Figure 2.
 [6]